ChrisVelasco0312/knowledge-vault/Development/front-end-vault/React/Thinking in react.md

 The state as the minimal set of changing data, changed by interaction with the UI.
 Questions for deciding if something needs a state:
-	- Does it remain unchange over time?
+	- Does it remain unchanged over time?
 	- Is it passed from a parent via props?
 	- Can you compute it based on existing state or props in your component?